PhD (epidemiology), MPH, BBMSc, Cert III in Laboratory Techniques

 2019 (Current): NHMRC Centre for Research Excellence - Targeted Approaches to Improve Cancer Services for Aboriginal and Torres Strait Islander Australians: Cancer treatment and outcomes.
 Menzies School of Health Research, University of Sydney & UNSW.

 2016 – 2018: Towards the systematic monitoring of Aboriginal and Torres Strait Islander people with cancer (Patient Care Experiences).
 Menzies School of Health Research.

 I am on a number of national and international research committees such as the International Group for Indigenous Health Measurement, and also hold a number of different roles, including Deputy Editor of the Health Promotion Journal of Australia.

-I have written and taught a number of units of study although I am currently not teaching.
-I am available for guest lectures.
+I have written and taught a number of units of study.
+I am currently not in a teaching position although I am available for guest lectures.